10 Important Tips for Women Starting a Business

 As humans, we’re afraid to make mistakes, but they often serve as our best teachers.
 Give yourself the grace to make mistakes.
 Try to look at mistakes and issues as learning opportunities and through the lens of a scientist testing a hypothesis.
 Scientists don’t attach emotion or judge themselves if an experiment doesn’t work.
 Instead, they study the results with objectivity and try again based on this new information.
 Each error only means you are moving closer to success.

 As Albert Einstein said, “I have tried 99 times and have failed, but on the 100th time came success.”

 10. Have Fun!

-You probably experience giddiness and a thrill the first days working on your business.
-Let their memory be a guiding light as the journey continues on.
+You probably experience giddiness and a thrill on the first day working on your business.
+Let their memory be a guiding light as the journey continues.